Tempe Criminal Defense Lawyer

 and during the court proceedings themselves.
 While at the Maricopa County

 Public Defenders Office, Mr. Buckallew practiced as a Senior Attorney

 for three years representing individuals in Civil Commitment hearings

 and has a proven track record of achieving favorable results in both civil

 and criminal proceedings.
 Additionally, Mr. Buckallew is a member of the

 legal division of the American Psychological Association.

-Contact a Mesa criminal defense attorney to learn more about the impact of mental health in both civil and criminal
+Contact a Tempe criminal defense attorney to learn more about the impact of mental health in both civil and criminal

 cases.
 Free initial case evaluation available.